-How to Build a Fence Tool List:
+How to Build a Coalition Fence

-Post Hole Diggers Piece of Rebar (to stir the concrete with - a 4 ft, 5/8 in piece) Post levels (the ones with a rubber band for the wood post) Water bucket (5 gallon paint buckets work great) Tape measure (100 ft.)
-Loppers to trim back bushes Spike/maddock to break up hard ground, rock, etc. Large and medium channel locks Double ended offset ratchet 5-lb sledgehammer 2 t-posts drivers 4 needle nose pliers Hammer 4 pair of hog ring pliers Flat shovel Pointed shovel Rake Ax T-post puller Chain for pulling Roll of mason string 2 wire snips Small and large bolt cutters Utility knife Tub/box for holding tools Turnbuckle Eye-bolt for lag screws 1/2-in. drill bit Come-along Fence tension bar Materials List for a basic 600 square foot fence For setting the posts:
+Tool List:

+Post Hole Diggers (two pair to start with)

+Piece of Rebar (to stir the concrete with - a 4 ft, 5/8 in piece)

+Post levels (the ones that are magnetic, for the gate post, and with a rubber band for the wood post)

+Water bucket (buy one of the 5 gallon paint buckets)

+Tape measure (100 ft.)

+Loppers to trim back bushes

+Spike/maddock to break up hard ground, rock, etc.

+Large and medium channel locks

+Double ended offset ratchet

+5-lb sledgehammer

+2 t-posts drivers

+4 needle nose pliers

+Hammer

+4 pair of hog ring pliers

+Flat shovel

+Pointed shovel

+Rake

+Ax

+T-post puller

+Chain for pulling

+Roll of mason string

+2 wire snips

+Small and large bolt cutters

+Utility knife

+Tub/box for holding tools

+Turnbuckle

+Eye-bolt for lag screws

+1⁄2-in. drill bit

+Come-along

+Fence-stretcher bar

+Materials List for a basic 600 square foot Coalition Fence

+For setting the posts: